The Good and the Bad of Swift Programming Language

 In addition to faster development time, you get a product that is future-proof and can be extended with new features as needed.
 Thus, Swift projects are typically easier to scale.
 The fact that Apple is more likely to support Swift than Objective-C should also get serious consideration for long-term investment.

 Moreover, Swift allows you to add more developers to your team if needed: The onboarding is relatively fast due to the simplicity and conciseness of the codebase.
+The syntax of Swift is considered near to natural English, thus it offers easy readability for new team members.

 As suggested by its name, Swift is made to be… well, swift.
 With a focus on performance and speed, the language was initially designed to outperform its predecessor.
-Namely, the initial release claimed a 40 percent increase in performance, as compared to Objective-C. Over the years, multiple benchmarks and tests conducted by individual developers have proved that.
-Moreover, there are many ways to optimize Swift code for even better performance.
+Namely, the initial release claimed a 40 percent increase in performance, as compared to Objective-C.

 Another of Swift’s strengths is its safety.
 Its strong typing system and error handling prevents code crashes and errors in production.
 Thus, Swift has a shorter feedback loop, allowing you to see the errors in the code instantly and fix them on the fly, greatly reducing the time and effort needed for bug fixing and eliminating the risks of deploying low quality code.